Course Load - International Graduate Students

 International Graduate Student Advisor

-The Center for International Studies at Georgia Southern has experienced and qualified advisors available to help international students with maintaining immigration status and becoming oriented to campus.
+The Office of International Student Admissions and Programs at Georgia Southern has experienced and qualified advisors available to help international students with maintaining immigration status and becoming oriented to campus.
 Advisors are available for advice and support, and a full social and cultural program is available.
-To help students successfully adjust, international graduate students are required to attend orientation with the Center for International Studies, which is usually scheduled the Friday before classes begin.
+To help students successfully adjust, international graduate students are required to attend orientation with the Office of International Student Admissions and Programs.

 Graduate Student Health Insurance

 All international students are required to have adequate student health insurance as determined by Georgia Southern University.
 A health insurance plan is available through the University.
 Charges for this insurance will be on the student's invoice and collected with other University fees.
 Insurance for families is available at a significantly higher cost.
-Students, who can prove that they have health insurance, equivalent to or better than the Georgia Southern University student insurance plan, may apply for a waiver of the University insurance.
-Students seeking a waiver must complete an insurance waiver form available from the Center for International Studies prior to arrival in the United States.
 Proof of health insurance is required before a student may register for classes.